3 ways to cut food costs

-To further boost consumer satisfaction, be sure those takeout cups and containers keep food and drink at the proper temperature and lids reduce spills (like Vio).
+To further boost consumer satisfaction, be sure those takeout cups and containers keep food and drink at the proper temperature and that lids reduce spills (like Vio does).
 Some 46% of Gen Zers say high-quality packaging is a driver of their takeout business, according to Technomic’s 2016 Generational Consumer Trend Report.
 In some operations, disposables have entirely replaced traditional dishware.
 The move can save on water usage.

 Being smart about cost control can be beneficial to your bottom line, your consumers and the environment.

-*Cups biodegrade 92% over 4 years, lids biodegrade 59.4% over 5.4 years.
+*Cups biodegrade 92% over 4 years, lids biodegrade 66.2% over 6.6 years, straws biodegrade 78.9% over 5.8 years.
 Tested under conditions that simulate both wetter and biologically active landfills using the ASTM D5511 test.
 Wetter or biologically active landfills may not exist in your area.
 The stated rate and extent of degradation do not mean that the product will continue to decompose.